tmhsplb/heretoservedoc/docs/Implementation.md

 implemented by an MVC action of the role controller associated with the grid.

 There is a collection of [jqGrid Demos](http://trirand.com/blog/jqgrid/jqgrid.html) that was very helpful during the development of OPIDDaily.

+A technique found on [this Stack Overflow page](https://stackoverflow.com/questions/875225/resize-jqgrid-when-browser-is-resized) is used to make each jqGrid expand to the size of the page that contains it.

 ## Dashboard
 The jqGrid used to represent the dashboard of service requests supports filtered server side searching.
 Performing filtered searches on